A Statistical Learning Approach to Modal Regression: Introduction

-In our study we perform modal regression via the classical empirical risk minimization (ERM) within the statistical learning framework.
-A learning theory analysis is then conducted in order to assess the performance of the resulting modal regression estimator.
-Our contribution made in this study can be summarized as follows: \begin{itemize} \item The first main contribution of our study is that we present a first systematic statistical learning treatment on modal regression.
+To address the above two problems raised in modal regression, in this study, we propose to perform modal regression through the classical empirical risk minimization (ERM) scheme.
+Within the statistical learning framework, we then develop a learning theory framework for assessing the performance of the resulting modal regression estimator.
+Our contributions made in this study can be summarized as follows: \begin{itemize} \item The first main contribution of our study is that we present the first systematic statistical learning treatment on modal regression.
 This purpose is achieved by developing a statistical learning setup for modal regression, adapting it into the classical ERM framework, and conducting a learning theory analysis for modal regression estimators.
-The statistical learning approach to modal regression in this paper distinguishes our work from previous studies; \item The second main contribution of this study lies in that we develop a statistical learning framework for modal regression.
-To this end, the modal regression risk is devised, the \textit{Bayes} rule of the modal regression risk is characterized, computationally tractable surrogates of the modal regression risk are introduced, and ERM schemes for modal regression are formulated; \item Following the ERM scheme, by assuming the existence of a global conditional mode function, the modal regression estimator in our study is pursued by maximizing a one-dimensional density estimator.
+The statistical learning approach to modal regression in this paper distinguishes our work from previous studies. \item The second main contribution of this study lies in that we develop a statistical learning framework for modal regression.
+To this end, the modal regression risk is devised, the \textit{Bayes} rule of the modal regression risk is characterized, computationally tractable surrogates of the modal regression risk are introduced, and ERM schemes for modal regression are formulated. \item Following the ERM scheme, by assuming the existence of a global conditional mode function, the modal regression estimator in our study is pursued by maximizing a one-dimensional density estimator.
 This is more computationally tractable compared with the approaches adopted in most of the existing studies, in which the estimation of a possibly high-dimensional density is involved, as detailed in Section \ref{subsec::comparison}.
-This gives the third main contribution of this study; \item Another contribution made in this paper is that we present a learning theory analysis on the modal regression estimator resulted from the ERM scheme.
-The theoretical results in our analysis are concerned with the modal regression risk consistency, the generalization risk consistency, the function estimation ability of the modal regression estimator, and their relations, see Section \ref{sec::learning_theory} for details.
-Moreover, some perspectives and theoretical assessments on the robustness of modal regression estimators are also presented; \item It should be highlighted that, as we shall also explain below, the study in this paper is originally motivated by pursuing some further understanding towards the maximum correntropy based regression (MCCR) studied recently in \cite{fenglearning}.
-Moreover, this study is started with the realization that MCCR with a tending-to-zero scale parameter is modal regression, see Section \ref{sec::correntropy} for details.
-Thus, the conducted study brings us some new perspectives and deeper understanding towards MCCR. \end{itemize}
+This gives the third main contribution of this study. \item Another contribution made in this paper is that we present a learning theory analysis on the modal regression estimator resulted from the ERM scheme.
+The theoretical results in our analysis are concerned with the modal regression risk consistency, the generalization risk consistency, the function estimation ability of the modal regression estimator, and their relations, see Section \ref{sec::learning_theory} for details. \item It should be highlighted that, as we shall also explain below, the study in this paper is originally motivated by pursuing some further understanding of the maximum correntropy based regression (MCCR), which was recently investigated in \cite{fenglearning}.
+In particular, this study is started with the realization that MCCR with a tending-to-zero scale parameter is modal regression, see Section \ref{sec::correntropy} for details.
+It turns out that the study conducted in this paper brings us some new perspectives and a deeper understanding of MCCR. \end{itemize}